Katherine Brooks: Face 2 Face

 Brooks completed a documentary with the director doing a three-month summer trip around the country, meeting 50 of her Facebook friends who said yes when she posed the question as her status, "Who would like to spend a day with me and I'll come visit you".
-The idea was born after the director had a surgery, and despite having 4700 friends on Facebook, stated that she felt alone.
+The idea was born after the director had surgery, and despite having 4700 friends on Facebook, stated that she felt alone.